ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - snap isolates packages. each package has a filesystem mounted from a virtual loop device for it
     - snap keeps the old version of the package
 - snapd runs to update (like ~ 4/day default) snap packages; https://snapcraft.io/docs/keeping-snaps-up-to-date
-snap list
+- snapstore is propietary and owned by canonical and only place to get snaps
+- mar2023 - looks like snaps are generally slower thank flatpak or appimage for many apps, definitely graphical apps
+- commands
+    - `snap list`
-    - list all snap packages installed snap refresh
+        - list all snap packages installed
+    - `snap refresh`
         - updgrade snap packages
-snap refresh --list
+    - `snap refresh --list`
         - just show what snaps can be upgraded

 ## FLATPAK
 - similar to snap but supported as main app packager by most linux distros other than ubuntu
+- many flatpak stores to choose from

 ## GRAPHICAL SYSTEMS
 - definitions: display server / display manager / window manager / desktop envrionment